A Sample of Summer Projects

 Host: University of California, Berkeley

-Fellowship Project: Jonathan held a research Fellowship at the Mass Spectrometry Facility at U.C.
-Berkeley where he helped to analyze multiple samples in succession on a gas chromatography/mass spectrometry machine and worked on high school curricula that made use of this machine.
+Summer Project: Jonathan held a research fellowship at the Mass Spectrometry Facility at UC Berkeley where he helped to analyze multiple samples in succession on a gas chromatography/mass spectrometry machine and worked on high school curricula that made use of this machine.

 Teacher: Blanca Herrera